nick-barth/myqueue/README.md

 Listen to your content!
 I'm constantly bookmarking articles and reading them on the train home from work, with My Queue, I can now save them to My Queue and listen to them playlist style on the way home.

 ### Svelte Hackathon
 Hey friends.
-This is the main app for [My Queue](https://www.myqueue.so/), it's written with the big help of SvelteKit.
+This is the main frontend app for [My Queue](https://www.myqueue.so/), it's written with the big help of SvelteKit.
 I was just learning Svelte when I started this project, and I think I've made plenty of mistakes.
 If anyone has any pointers on how to handle my stores or auth gating, let me know!
 I really ended up enjoying Svelte, so thanks for putting together this Hackathon and giving me some inspiration.

 ## App Features:
    - 📰 Scrape any article!
 Our scrapper is a work in progress, but we're quite happy with the results we've been able to achieve in a limited time.
 Give it a try.
 Let us know if it doesn't perform to expectation.